-- Optionally, a Network Load Balancing (NLB) cluster to broadcast interactive user load across report server instances.
+- Optionally, an NLB (network load balancing) cluster to broadcast interactive user load across report server instances.

 Basically, this setting allows you to create Reporting Services server clusters by accessing a single database so that information is shared between servers, but each server performs information processing in parallel, increasing service availability and ensuring it has more resources.
 CPU and Disk to perform this processing as they are independent servers.

 When deploying Reporting Services on an NLB cluster, you need to ensure that the NLB virtual server name is used to configure report server URLs and that the servers are configured to share the same view state.

 Reporting Services does not participate in Microsoft Cluster Services clusters.
 However, you can create a report server database on an instance of the Database Engine that is part of a failover cluster.

 In this last session of the installation, you can configure the integration between Reporting Services 2016 and PowerBI so that you can show the reports available in your PowerBI account within Reporting Services in a single view and centralizing the reports.

 This is already a breakthrough, but Microsoft has innovated even more.
 During one October Technical Preview Available from Microsoft, we can see that in future releases of PowerBI, you will have native support for exporting reports directly to Reporting Services, further enhancing the integration between these two tools.

 Now that we have completed the installation, it's time to see if everything is working normally: